Bi-Lagrangian structures and Teichm\"uller theory: Hyper-Hermitian structure in the complexification of a Kähler manifold

 \begin{definition} Let $(N, g_0, I_0, \omega_0)$ be a real-analytic Kähler manifold.
 An almost hyper-Hermitian structure $(g, I, J, K)$ in a neighborhood of $N$ in a complexification $M$ is called an \emph{admissible extension} of the Kähler metric off $N$ when: \begin{enumerate}[(i)] \item $J$ is the almost complex structure of $M$. \item $g$, $I$, and $\omega_I$ extend $g_0$, $I_0$, and $\omega_0$ respectively. \item $\omega_I - i\omega_K$ is the complexification $\omega_0^c$ of $\omega_0$. \end{enumerate} \end{definition}

-The following theorem is another straightforward application of analytic continuation (\autoref{prop:HolomorphicExtension}), we omit the proof for brevity. \begin{theorem} The Feix-Kaledin hyper-Kähler structure in a neighborhood of $N$ in a complexification $M$ (cf \autoref{def:FKComplexification}) is an admissible extension of the Kähler structure off $N$. \end{theorem} In the next subsection, we construct another almost hyper-Hermitian admissible extension, but it is typically not integrable.
+The next theorem is another straightforward application of analytic continuation. \begin{theorem} The Feix-Kaledin hyper-Kähler structure in a neighborhood of $N$ in a complexification $M$ (cf \autoref{def:FKComplexification}) is an admissible extension of the Kähler structure off $N$. \end{theorem} In the next subsection, we construct another almost hyper-Hermitian admissible extension, but it is typically not integrable.
 It is unclear to us whether uniqueness of the admissible extension holds amongst hyper-Kähler structures.
-Note that in the tangent space at points of $N \hookrightarrow N^c$, it is easy to check that uniqueness does indeed hold: it is ``just linear algebra'' (cf \autoref{lem:linearHKcomplexification}).
+Note that in the tangent space at points of $N \hookrightarrow N^c$, it is easy to check that uniqueness does indeed hold: it is just linear algebra (\autoref{lem:linearHKcomplexification}).

-\begin{question} Is the Feix-Kaledin hyper-Kähler structure in a sufficiently small neighborhood of $N$ in a complexification $M$ the unique admissible hyper-Kähler extension of the Kähler structure off $N$? \end{question}
+\begin{question} Is the Feix-Kaledin hyper-Kähler structure in a sufficiently small neighborhood of $N$ in a complexification $M$ the unique admissible hyper-Kähler extension? \end{question}